Hurricane Patricia: Aftermath

-In the aftermath of the hurricane, 5,791 Marines from Mexico's Naval Infantry Force were deployed to assist with recovery and rescue efforts.
+In the aftermath of the hurricane, 5,791 marines from Mexico's Naval Infantry Force were deployed to assist with recovery and rescue efforts.
 Rescuers reached some of the hardest-hit areas within a day of Patricia's landfall.
 Red Cross volunteers began needs assessments on October 24 and distribution of humanitarian aid started the following day.
 Power was restored to 88 percent of those affected within two days of the storm.
 Through the nation's livestock catastrophe fund, MX$150 million (US$9.04 million) were allocated for agricultural areas affected by the storm on October 29.
 Of this total, MX$76 million (US$4.58 million) were delegated to Jalisco.

 The Secretariat of Social Development's budget allowed for MX$250 million (US$15.1 million) in relief funds for Jalisco.
 Of this, MX$34 million (US$2.05 million) were allocated for affected persons.
 On October 27, Rafael Pacchiano Alamán announced an initial fund of MX$5.3 million (US$319,000) through the Temporary Employment Program (Programa de Empleo Temporal) to help spur economic recovery in Colima.
 On October 28, 15 of Jalisco's 125 municipalities were declared disaster areas.
 Of the more than 24,000 ha of crops affected by Patricia in Jalisco, only 6,600 ha were covered by insurance.
 Through late January 2016, Instituto Nacional del Emprendedor provided entrepreneurs with MX$3.577 million (US$216,000) in funds.

 In January 2016, the Michoacán Ministry of Social Development enacted a MX$10 million (US$603,000) rehabilitation program to build 605 homes in affected communities.

 Retirement

-Due to the hurricane's extreme intensity and the damages caused in Mexico, the name Patricia was retired by the World Meteorological Organization on April 25, 2016.
-The name chosen to replace it for the 2021 Pacific hurricane season was Pamela.
+Due to the hurricane's extreme intensity and the damages caused in Mexico, the name Patricia was retired by the World Meteorological Organization in April 2016.
+It was replaced with the name Pamela for the 2021 season.